 At the height of the Great Depression, a Mohegan named John Tantaquidgeon decided to build a dream.
-Although blind in one eye and on crutches, he and his children, Gladys and Harold, founded Tantaquidgeon Indian Museum on September 29, 1931.
+Although blind in one eye and on crutches, he and his children, Gladys and Harold, founded the Tantaquidgeon Indian Museum in 1931.
 Since that time, visitors have traveled here from around the world to experience the spirit of the Mohegans and the beauty of Native America.
 Featuring eastern woodland Indian artifacts, the museum’s mission is to showcase objects from a Native American perspective.

 The Tantaquidgeon Museum is located at 1819 Norwich New London Turnpike in Uncasville, Connecticut.
 It is operated by the Mohegan Tribe and tours are conducted by Mohegan Tribal members.
 Admission is free and it is open to the general public.
 We are currently open for the season, Tuesday through Friday 10:00am to 4:00pm.

 To view some of the artifacts at the museum please click here.

 "Our" Story 400 Years of Wampanoag History Exhibit at Cultural Preservation Center

 1 Church Lane, Uncasville, CT - Across from the Tantaquidgeon Museum

 The Tantaquidgeon Museum will be ushering in the the 400th anniversary of the encounter between the Indigenous peoples of New England and the Plymouth colonists in 2020 with a special exhibit.
 "Our Story: 400 Years of Wampanoag History," focuses on the perspectives of the Natives that first greeted the Pilgrims.